rannn367/tp/docs/UserGuide.md

 Format: `drinkadd n/NAME p/PRICE c/CATEGORY`

 * `NAME` is the name of the drink
-* `PRICE` should be a positive number with up to 2 decimal places
+* `PRICE` should be a positive number with up to 2 decimal places and must be at least $1.00.
 * `CATEGORY` is the classification of the drink (e.g., Coffee, Tea, etc.)

 Examples: